kjpgit/techdemo/lambda_dns_benchmark/README.md

 ## Overview

-Benchmark the performance / throttling of AWS Lambda, specifically DNS queries in a VPC.
+Benchmark how may DNS queries/second AWS Lambda can do, in a VPC.
+Most microservices heavily rely on DNS, so performance and scalability here is fundamental.

 ## Results